Scaling containers on AWS in 2022

 Kubernetes — the famous container orchestrator.

 Kubernetes has its components divided in two sections: the Control Plane and the Worker Plane.
-The Control Plane is like a brain: it decides where containers run, what happens to them, and it talks to us.
-The Worker Plane is the servers on which our containers actually run.
+The Control Plane is like a brain: it decides where containers run, what happens to them,

 We could run our own Kubernetes Control Plane, with tools like kops, kubeadm, or the newer cluster-api, and that would allow us to optimize each component to the extreme.
 Or, we could let AWS handle that for us through a managed service: Amazon Elastic Kubernetes Service, or EKS for short.
 By using EKS, we can let AWS stress about scaling and optimizations and we can focus on our applications.
 Few companies manage their own Kubernetes Control Planes now, and AWS offers enough customization for our use-case, so we'll use EKS!